Select Page

 It’s wise to live within your financial means.
 As the saying goes, “It’s not how much you earn, it’s how much you spend.”

-5. Use Services to Track Your Credit History and Maintain a Good Credit Report
+5. Use Services to Track Your Credit History and Maintain a Good Credit Report in Canada

 Most banks including Scotiabank offer account holders this facility.
 Alternatively, use free services like Borrowell to monitor your credit.
 If you notice outstanding payments that you have paid off on your report you should inform the reporting agency in writing so that this may be removed.